Samsung Galaxy Note 3 review: The Best Phablet Just Got A LOT Better

 Is the Samsung Galaxy Note 3 the best phone to come out of Korea so far?
 Let's find out

-Next to the Galaxy S range, the Note Series is perhaps Samsung’s most visible and well-known brand.
-The third installment – on paper – appears to be the best yet, with best in class spec and hardware.
+The spec has been improved alongside some much better hardware and even more functionality with that much loved S-Pen.
+The third instalment – on paper – appears to be the best yet, with best in class spec and hardware.
 So how does it measure up in practice?
-Lets find out.
+Let’s find out.

 Design and build